joshbuker/joshbuker.github.io/_posts/2023-03-16-using-portainer-and-github-for-continuous-deployment.md

 ![Continuous Deployment](/assets/images/stock/continuous_deployment.jpg)

-# Using Portainer and GitHub for Continuous Deployment

 <!-- outline-start -->

 Portainer can be combined with a GitHub repo to allow for continuous deployment of docker swarm services, allowing all the benefits of Git to be applied to your stack files.